 History

-Bernardsville’s Boylan House Makes New Jersey’s 10 Most Historic Endangered List
+Bernardsville’s Boylan House on New Jersey’s 10 Most Historic Endangered List

 Preservation New Jersey announced the 2025 list of the 10 Most Endangered Historic Places, highlighting places across New Jersey that are at risk of being lost due to neglect, development pressures, lack of funding, or natural threats.
 For Bernardsville’s Boylan House, being one of the ten most endangered, as noted by Preservation New Jersey, recognizes that the Bernardsville historic property may be lost forever.